© ericdentinger.com

 Because those green hills...

-The lyrics published as A Scottish Soldier are from Andy Stewart (1933-1993).
+The lyrics published under the title A Scottish Soldier are by Andy Stewart (1933-1993), a popular Scottish singer.

-NB: regarding these Retreat Airs, we must keep in mind that they are not supposed to be played in the middle of a battle : they are part of military rituals in camp, e.g. for marking the end of the day duties and the beginning of the night ones.
+NB: regarding these Retreat Airs, we must keep in mind that they are not supposed to be played in the middle of a battle: they are part of military rituals in camp, e.g. for marking the end of the day duties and the beginning of the night ones.

 RETREAT AIR